cidme/CIDME/README.md

 CIDME is not, nor does it use, _LDAP_.
 However CIDME does provide a lot of similar functionality as LDAP / _directory services_.

+CIDME is not a stand-alone piece of software!
+It can not be used by itself.

 [*Back to TOC*](#toc)